alexdevero/alex-devero-blog/__drafts__/draft--optional-chaining.md

 Just like with properties, you can use the optional chaining operator also with methods.
 The process is the same as with properties.
 You put the `?` operator right after the object property that may not exist, and right before the dot and method you want to call.

 If the property doesn't exist, you will get `undefined`.
-If it does exists JavaScript will try to access the method.
+If it does exist JavaScript will try to access the method.
 If the method exists, it will be invoked.
 Otherwise, you will again get `undefined`.

 ```JavaScript
 // Create an object